• Skip to primary navigation

 The Batter: Because there is a ton of butter in the pan, there is no need for any oil in the batter.
 The batter simply consists of Bob's Red Mill 1 to 1 Baking Flour, granulated sugar, vanilla, baking powder, salt and oat milk.
 It's that simple!
 Everything gets whisked in a bowl until thickened.

 The Peaches: When I bake lately, I like to cut corners when possible.
 In this case, I've made both our lives easier by using frozen peaches.
 Of course, you can use fresh peaches as well, but by using frozen peaches there is no worrying about whether they're in season if you'd like to make this recipe all year round plus there is no need to chop the peaches.
-Don't get me wrong, if I have extra time & peaches are decently affordable one week, I'd gladly make this recipe using fresh fruit!

 cubed butter in baking pan

-peach cobbler batter in a glass bowl with whisk
+peach cobbler batter in bowl

 spread batter on top of butter in pan